CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 ### Instructions by opcode

-List of MUBUF instructions by opcode (GCN 1.0/1.1):
+List of the MUBUF instructions by opcode (GCN 1.0/1.1):

  Opcode     |GCN 1.0|GCN 1.1| Mnemonic
 ------------|-------|-------|------------------------------